allyssadalton/SaveMushroomFriend/design_notebooks/design_notebook_allyssa.md

 - **Iteration 6:**
   - **Goal/Task/Rationale:**
+  Let the mushroom moves using WASD or arrow keys.

   - **What do you do?**
     {If you ask AI, provide your prompt and link.
 If you fix it yourself, describe how you do it.}
+      I added a function to allow the character to move on key presses

 - **Response/Result:**
+  Character moves

 - **Your Evaluation:** {Issues/errors/your decision:done/discard/revise prompt}
+  Done, but the character is able to move through objects

 - **Iteration 7:**
   - **Goal/Task/Rationale:**